netdata/netdata/docs/concepts/netdata-cloud/netdata-views.md

 ## See more metrics in Netdata Cloud

 If you want to add more metrics to your War Rooms and they don't show up when you add new metrics to Nodes, you likely need to configure those nodes to collect from additional data sources.
-See our [collectors doc](/docs/collect/enable-configure) to learn how to use dozens of pre-installed collectors that can instantly collect from your favorite services and applications.
+See our [Agent configuration Task](https://github.com/netdata/netdata/blob/master/docs/tasks/setup/agent-configuration.md#-configure-a-collector-module) to learn how to use dozens of pre-installed collectors that can instantly collect from your favorite services and applications.

-If you want to see up to 30 days of historical metrics in Cloud (and more on individual node dashboards), read our guide on [long-term storage of historical metrics](/guides/longer-metrics-storage).
-Also, see our [calculator](/docs/store/change-metrics-storage#calculate-the-system-resources-RAM-disk-space-needed-to-store-metrics) for finding the disk and RAM you need to store metrics for a certain period of time.
+If you want to see up to 30 days of historical metrics in Cloud (and more on individual node dashboards), read our [Agent configuration Task](https://github.com/netdata/netdata/blob/master/docs/tasks/setup/agent-configuration.md#change-the-agents-metric-retention).
+Also, see our
+[calculator](/docs/store/change-metrics-storage#calculate-the-system-resources-RAM-disk-space-needed-to-store-metrics)
+for finding the disk and RAM you need to store metrics for a certain period of time.